daycith/learning_golang/README.md

 msg2 := "Hello world 2"
 ```

-If we don't use both variables, the compilator will throw an error (Yes, is against dead code!), so lets simply print them on the console
+If we don't use both variables, the compilator will throw an error (Yes, go is against dead code!), so lets simply print them on the console

 ```go
 fmt.Printf("Variable msg => %v", msg)